Both Chenin Blanc and Riesling make delicious white wines, but they’re definitely distinctive

 Both Chenin Blanc and Riesling make dry white table wines, but Riesling tends to have more acid and more intense flavors and aromas (meaning it feels more flavorful in your mouth and when you sniff your wine).

-This can make Riesling seem fruitier and trick your tastebuds into thinking the wine is sweet, even if it’s dry.
+Really high acid can make Riesling seem fruitier and trick your tastebuds into thinking the wine is sweet, even if it’s dry.

 Chenin Blanc vs. Riesling Alcohol Content